 Our research priorities are based on criteria including:

 - Our ability to provide timely and high-quality research to inform the health promotion efforts of the Cancer Society and other agencies

 - Conducting research of an applied nature to inform health promotion practice and health systems

 - The possibilities of building research alliances

-All SBRU cancer prevention and health promotion work is carried out within the frameworks of the Ottawa Charter, the Jakarta Declaration, and the Treaty of Waitangi.
+All SBRU cancer prevention and health promotion work is carried out within the frameworks of the Ottawa Charter, and the Treaty of Waitangi.